robo-w/java-gammu-head/README.md

-# REST Head for Gammu
+# REST-Like Head for Gammu

-REST Header for Gammu, written in Java.

 [Gammu] is an open source tool to control GSM devices.
 This Java head provides an easy way to send text messages via a JSON interface.